Estimate Your Pet’s Daily Calories

 A “cup” can vary widely.
 Small extras add up over time.

-Split dailydaily food into smaller meals.
+Split daily food into smaller meals.

 More frequent meals help pets feel satisfied and keep energy steady.